Complete Guide To Car Undercarriage Wash

 How Often Should I Wash The Undercarriage

-The straightforward answer is to wash the undercarriage as frequently as it needs to be to prevent rust from forming.
+The straightforward answer is to clean the undercarriage as frequently as it needs to be to prevent corrosion from forming.

 In reality, this isn’t always realistic, so we recommend a regular cleaning every two weeks during the winter months.
 You can stretch this some, as you see fit, during the warmer months since there will not be the same amount of salt on the road.